Necati Zontul

 Since the publication of this summary, further evidence has surfaced of other victims, who for one reason or another failed to testify.
 Specifically, another (Kurd) victim called Yussef, who alleges rape and talks of Russian roulette and mock executions.

-Necati's original evidence given to translator Lisa Turkuman was seriously condensed and essentially faulty.
-On the basis of this and an interview with the Greek Helsinki Monitor in October 2001, Amnesty recorded in its report of 2002 that Necati "changed his evidence".
-He insists he did no such thing, and indeed at the trial in 2004, the commander of the unit testified against his own men and seems to corroborate Necati's story.
+Zontul's original evidence given to translator Lisa Turkuman was seriously condensed and essentially faulty.
+On the basis of this and an interview with the Greek Helsinki Monitor in October 2001, Amnesty recorded in its report of 2002 that Zontul "changed his evidence".
+He insists he did no such thing, and indeed at the trial in 2004, the commander of the unit testified against his own men and seems to corroborate Zontul's story.
 Recently, Amnesty International Secretariat admitted, that the staff at the Athens Office had resigned and that they had perhaps relied too much on information about the case that had come from only one source.
-Indeed, from the first television interview to Tempo TV he gave in October 2001, when footage was intercut with scenes from Basic Instinct, there seems to have been an effort to discredit Necati.
+Indeed, from the first television interview to Tempo TV he gave in October 2001, when footage was intercut with scenes from Basic Instinct, there seems to have been an effort to discredit Zontul.
 When Christodoulos, the Archbishop of Athens, was approached for help in 2003, he went on national television that evening to say "All Turks are barbarians."
 Christodoulos has never publicly condemned the rise in racist agitation and its apparent links with the Greek Orthodox Church.

 The MEP Bill Miller wrote to the Ministry of Justice a few times and received no reply in over three years.
-The Greek Embassy in London denied that any court case was taking place in 2004 and in 2006, a court official in the Military Appellate Court in Athens told Necati that his assailant, Dandoulakis, was "really a good boy" and that Necati was not among witnesses being called to testify.
+The Greek Embassy in London denied that any court case was taking place in 2004 and in 2006, a court official in the Military Appellate Court in Athens told Zontul that his assailant, Dandoulakis, was "really a good boy" and that Zontul was not among witnesses being called to testify.
 Despite apparent bias, however, the guilty verdict was upheld.